pvv2202/Wilderlands/README.md

 # Wilderlands
 Wilderness survival game made for introduction to computer science at Amherst college.
+As of recently, there is a buffer when moving around.

 To run, clone this repository and navigate to Wilderlands/src in the terminal and run: